A Ni-Cr alloy known for its corrosion resistance and high temperature stability

-Inconel threaded rod, like Inconel 600, 601,625,686,718 & 725 threaded rods, are a nickel-chromium-molybdenum alloy used for its high strength at elevated temperatures and good corrosion resistance.
-Because of its high thermal stability it can be used in service temperatures ranging from cryogenic to 2200°F (982°C).
-The high alloy content in Inconel threaded rod, enables it to withstand a wide variety of severe corrosive environments.
-In mild environments such as the atmosphere, sea water, neutral salts, and alkaline media there is almost no attack to Inconel threaded rod.
+Inconel® threaded rods, like Inconel 600, 601,625, 686, 718 & 725 threaded rods, are a family of nickel-chromium-molybdenum alloys used for their high strength at elevated temperatures and good corrosion resistance.
+Because of its high thermal stability, Inconel can be used in service temperatures ranging from cryogenic to 2200°F (982°C).
+The high alloy content of Inconel threaded rods enable it to withstand a wide variety of severe corrosive environments.
+In mild environments, such as the atmosphere, sea water, neutral salts, and alkaline media, there is almost no attack to Inconel threaded rods.
 In more severe corrosive environments the combination of nickel and chromium provides resistance to oxidizing chemicals, whereas the high nickel and molybdenum contents supply resistance to nonoxidizing environments.

-Because Inconel threaded rod offer a good balance of corrosion resistance, temperature stability, toughness and strength they are often a material of choice for chemical processing, aerospace, marine, electronics and oil & gas.
+Because Inconel threaded rods offer a good balance of corrosion resistance, temperature stability, toughness and strength they are often a material of choice for chemical processing, aerospace, marine, electronics and oil & gas.

 Common Inconel Threaded Rod Grades

 A nickel-chromium alloy with good carburization and oxidation resistance through 2000°F. The alloy has long been used in the heat treating industry and Inconel 600 has useful resistance to dry Cl2 and HCl gases at moderately elevated temperatures.

 Inconel 601 is highly resistant to oxidation through 2200°F even under severe thermal cycling.
 The alloy has good high temperature strength, and retains its ductility after long service exposure.
 Inconel 601 alloy has good hot corrosion resistance under oxidizing conditions